2316, 2332, and 2364 Mask-Programmable Read-only Memory

 The 2316, 2332 and 2364 ROMs are somewhat unique because they have Chip Select signals that are configured when the data is mask-programmed.
 Manufacturers could order a 2316 configured with any of its three Chip Select signals as either active-high or active-low.

-This causes a bit of confusion, because the datasheets state that the chips are compatible with standard EPROMs, but they should really state that the chips can be compatible, depending on the configuration selected.
+This causes a bit of confusion, because the datasheets state that the chips are compatible with standard EPROMs, but they should really state that the chips can be compatible, depending on the configuration selected when the chip wass programmed.
 For example, a 2316 is only compatible with a 2716 EPROM if the 2316 was manufactured with CS1 and CS2 configured active-low and CS3 configured active-high.
 Otherwise, some signals will need to be inverted to swap out a 23 series chip with a more standard EPROM.

 Reading 23xx chips with TommyPROM

-A TommyPROM programmer can be built with an Arduino to read 2316 ROM chips.
-This can be constructed on a breadboard for quick use.
-The TommyPROM32 printed circuit board version can also be used for a more permanent solution.
+A TommyPROM programmer can read 23xx series ROM chips.
+The programmer can be constructed on a breadboard for quick use or the TommyPROM32 printed circuit board version can be used for a more permanent solution.

 To use TommyPROM with 2316 chips, perform the following steps: